“Done shelving those VHS?” said Carl, the weekend manager, the collar of his blue polo a bit worn.

 The eyelids pried open, wider still.
 Seth climbed towards the big orange globe, thought “when in Rome” to himself, and spit directly onto its lens.
 He dismounted the behemoth, and shivered through imaginary snow angels on the cold, sterile spacecraft floor.

 Both its woody limbs and root structures oozed gobs of clear slime that encased gold-foil petals.
-Dozens of Alnoses slithered into the building and played tiny trumpets while whipping colorful ribbons decorated with alien scripts tied to the ends of their tails.
+Dozens of Alnoses slithered into the building and played tiny trumpets while whipping colorful ribbons decorated with alien scripts tied to their tail ends.

 “Good show, human!
 Good show!
 I am pleased.
 Return to your home world with pride, knowing that your performance here has dissuaded me from destroying your planet.
 You are my, err… a hero.
 However, if you tell anyone about our meeting, I shall change my mind at a swift pace and use my power to erase humanity from the Cosmos.”

-Seth awoke to his boss’s staticky voice on the answering machine.
+Seth awoke to Carl’s voice struggling to stay above the static of the answering machine.

 “Late again, Seth?
 I’m not going to yell.
 I’m not going to lecture.
 I’m just going to say that you can pick up your last paycheck anytime after next Tuesday.
+Me and your mom go a long way back but I’ve had it.
 You’re fired, kid.”

 He lifted his head off of the armrest on the couch to silence the message and immediately slipped — the cushions were doused in transparent goop and four thousand crisp single dollar bills.
 Underneath the sofa lay several bags of Doritos.